LanguageAndDiplomacy/IntroCS/projects/1-meowrio/description.md

 #Project 1: Super Meow-rio
 The purpose of this project is to familiarize yourself with Scratch by implementing a simplified version of Super Mario Bros.
 You will write a program to move the Scratch Cat (Meow-rio!) around a level, jump, and hit a coin block.

-#Due
-End of Class Monday, March 2 to tealsteachers@gmail.com

 #Part 1: Setup (5)
 - Place the provided coin block sprite and backdrop on the stage.
 (5)